xyamzw/xyamzw/README.md

-<h1 align="center">Hi 👋, I'm xyamzw</h1>
+## Hi 👋, I'm xyamzw
-<h3 align="center">Have a little bit of knowledge of Front-end Development, a vocational high school student,Senior Three</h3>
+<p align='left'>Have a little bit of knowledge of Front-end Development, a vocational high school student,Senior Three</p>

 ## About me